widemberg-nobre/PaperMA-DGLM/README.md

 # PaperMA-DGLM
-A unworked version of the dataset is available in the folder 'datasetSIH'.
+An unworked version of the dataset is available in the folder 'datasetSIH'.

 Order to run the files:
 1. predMEDIATOR.R